-My highlight was becoming part of Women in Data.
+My highlight was becoming part of European Women in Data.
 I met some wonderful and very competent women and am looking forward to working with them on increasing diversity in data careers.

 Except for a couple of summer months, we had to live in a perpetual state of lock-down.
 Having to stay at home both for work and for leisure intensified the demands for a healthy work-life balance.

 Many people I know got a pet to keep them company.
 Some discovered new hobbies you can easily do at home, like cooking or drawing.
 Some chose to do more yoga or start meditating.
 We all re-discovered the outdoors.

 While family-time was physically limited to a few persons, we could stay connected thanks to various digital tools.
 I even reached out to some friends of mine, with whom I had lost touch.
 We would have probably not reconnected, had it not been for the crisis.